kubedb/cli/docs/concepts/catalog/redis.md

     image: "${KUBEDB_DOCKER_REGISTRY}/redis:4.0-v1"
   exporter:
     image: "${KUBEDB_DOCKER_REGISTRY}/redis_exporter:v0.21.1"
+  podSecurityPolicies:
+    databasePolicyName: "redis-db"
 ```

 ### metadata.name

-`metadata.name` is a required field that specify the name of the `RedisVersion` crd.
+`metadata.name` is a required field that specifies the name of the `RedisVersion` crd.
 You have to specify this name in `spec.version` field of [Redis](/docs/concepts/databases/redis.md) crd.

 We follow this convention for naming RedisVersion crd: